-Application: Well, we are orthodox Christians who believe in the Trinity.
+Application: We are orthodox Christians who believe in the Trinity.
 This is the truth that God is one in essence and three in person: Father, Son, and Holy Spirit.
-So in a Trinitarian sense, we can say that the Son is God, but we cannot really say in that same sense that the Son is the Father or that the Son is the Holy Spirit.
-We say that the Father, Son, and Holy Spirit are all one God, but we do not say that they are each other (the heresy of modalism).
+So in a Trinitarian sense, we can say that the Son is God, but we cannot really say that in the same sense the Son is the Father or that the Son is the Holy Spirit.
+We say that the Father, Son, and Holy Spirit are one God, but we do not say that they are each other, which is the heresy of modalism.

-Now when we read the title Father in the Scripture, we normally read of the First Person of the Trinity in distinction from the Second, His Son, and the Third, His Spirit.
-Our verse certainly speaks of the promised child as a Son ("a Son is given").
+When we read the title Father in the Scripture, we normally read of the First Person of the Trinity in distinction from the Second, His Son, and the Third, His Spirit.
+Our verse certainly speaks of the promised Child as a Son ("a Son is given").
 So in what sense is Jesus also the Everlasting Father?